Treating Dental & Oral Issues

 Get a lot of recommendations on preventing oral health issues.
 Sensible oral health is necessary for people like youngsters, pregnant girls, and older adults.

-Children are highly prone to dental cavities and caries, particularly those in bottle feed.
-Cavities form due to excessive sugar left on the teeth when bottle feeding.
+Children are highly prone to dental cavities and caries, particularly those who are bottle-fed.
+Cavities are formed due to excessive sugar left on the teeth when bottle feeding.

 To avoid baby bottle caries, you can do the following: